-Total governmental funds receipts including other financing sources were \$28,077,188 and disbursements including other financing uses were \$29,045,329.
-The General Fund receipts were \$520,310 less than disbursements after other financing sources (uses), and the ending cash fund balance was \$4,143,494.
-The reduction in the General Fund ending balance from 2011 to 2012 was primarily due to the reduction of local taxes and intergovernmental receipts by \$2,026,642.
+Total governmental funds receipts were \$27,900,353 and disbursements were \$27,584,384.
+The General Fund receipts were \$223,588 greater than disbursements, and the ending cash fund balance was \$4,124,001.
+The increase to the 2014 General Fund ending balance was primarily due to consciously reducing disbursements.

-The Bond Retirement Fund balance change was primarily due to annual changes in the debt service schedule.
+The Bond Retirement Fund balance changes primarily due to annual changes in the debt service schedule.
 Each year the county levies local taxes in an amount sufficient to pay the bond retirement obligation and the Library issues payments according to the schedule.